 Before deciding on the kind of reverse mortgage you want, you should consider the various options and make sure to determine if a fixed or variable interest rate works better for you, as well as whether or not you would benefit more from a line of credit option, lump-sum payment or "tenure" option which provides the sum in installments.
 Consumer information sessions can provide you with non-biased information that may help you in your reverse mortgage decision process.

-In many circumstances when signing for a reverse mortgage, you may have right of “rescission.”
-Depending on the mortgage, this may allow you to cancel the mortgage if you do so within 3 days of the signing.
+In many circumstances when signing for a reverse mortgage, you may have the right of rescission.
+Depending on the mortgage, this may allow you to cancel the mortgage if you do so within three days of the signing.
 Before making any decisions be sure and explore all your options.

 Understanding Reverse Insurance

 When you buy homeowner insurance one of the things that you provide your insurance company with is the information for your mortgage.
 It can be difficult to understand the difference between the home insurance mortgage protection and reverse mortgage insurance protection because they are both about mortgages, but do not cover the same thing.
 We need to look at what each insurance policy covers:

 Homeowner insurance adds a clause to the policy naming your lending bank or mortgage provider as a named insured on the policy.
 The reason for this is so that if the house burns down, or the building is damaged, and you still owe money on the mortgage, then the mortgage provider will have to sign off on any claims cheques received for repair of those damages to ensure that the building is repaired and rebuilt.
 This is to protect the lender's interest in the property.
 Until you pay off your mortgage, they are still part owners in the property.